Grappenhall: Leisure

 Grappenhall Heys Walled Garden is near the village.

 Grappenhall is home to the 25th Warrington East (St Wilfred's) Scout Troop.

 Sport

 There is a cricket ground, which is the home of Grappenhall Cricket Club.
 Australian cricketer Steve Smith was signed for the club for five weeks in 2007, when he was 17.

 Library

 The Grappenhall Community library is a community-run library in the village.
 It was opened by the local authority in 1959 before being handed over to the Friends of Grappenhall Library after closure on 2 April 2011 due to local authority cuts.
 The library is run by the Friends of the Grappenhall library who pay £10 a year to help with its upkeep.

 In popular culture

 Parts of the Case-Book of Sherlock Holmes were filmed in the centre of Grappenhall.
 The village name appears in the title of the song "Grappenhall Rag", by the Darwen singer-songwriter Bryn Haworth.

+Notable people

+Grappenhall is the birthplace of actor and singer Tim Curry (born 19 April 1946).